dtm988/colosseum_people_flow/DESIGN.md

 4. **A real modern stadium**, surveyed rather than synthesised, so the comparison rests on a building instead of a thought experiment.
 5. **Validation against the published model's intermediate curves**, not just its endpoints — density over time is where the paper's most interesting claim lives (Colosseum density falls, modern accumulates) and we currently cite it rather than reproduce it.
 6. **A hover layer on the charts**, and the wedge-by-wedge throughput strip as a small-multiples view.
+7. **Dive deep on the physics algorithms**, did I choose the right one?
+Am I getting lucky with the flow rate or is it modeled as accurately as possible?
+With more time on this project I would study the available algorithms more and pressure test the current implementation to ensure it is the best option and accurately modeling this flow.

 ## Time spent